EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/index.md

 ## Concept

 The Key-Value API, or KV API, is a new option for developers to create datastore key value tables on-chain.
-KV API is more flexible than multi-index and allows developers to search the table in a more human-readable way, unlike multi-index tables where search is over 64-bit values.
+KV API is more flexible than multi-index and allows developers to search for the table in a more human-readable way, unlike multi-index tables where search is over 64-bit values.

 On top of flexibility, this new API has a simpler interface and it helps the developer to avoid complex C++ templates constructs.